 Summer Reading Program: In addition to performers, the Friends also fund the printing of marketing materials and in-house supplies for the Summer Reading Program, as well as the incremental and final prizes.
 In the summer of 2017, this consisted of flyers sent to every child in grades K-12, posters for schools and the Library, reading logs, coloring sheets, bookmarks, and the schedule of events booklets.
 Incremental prizes included robot erasers, bubbles, lip whistles, and jelly bracelets.
 The final prizes included a certificate and library bag.
 (Kids who attended the final party also received a gently used book – see below.)

-Gently Used Books: At the 2017 Summer Reading Party, Friends volunteers passed out over 300 gently used books to kid participants as a prize for reaching their reading goal.
+Gently Used Books: At the Annual Summer Reading Party, Friends volunteers pass out over 300 gently used books to children participants as a prize for reaching their reading goal.
 In addition, thanks to the Friends, gently used books are now available at seven pediatrician waiting rooms throughout Napa.
 Locations include, OLE Health (three sites), Kaiser, Harvest Pediatrics, Napa Valley Pediatrics and HHS Mental Health Services.
 In the future, sites such as Napa County’s Health and Human Services, (HHS) and Napa County’s Women, Infants and Children (WIC) program will be included.
 This program is unique in that it takes services to where children and parents are and crosses all demographic levels.

 In addition: Some of what Friends pays for include items needed to make the Children’s Room a fun and engaging place for families to visit.
 For example, headphones for the Children’s Room computers, storage boxes, mouse pads for Lego workshops, Ellison dies, board book bins, posters, etc.